Chart Color Schemes

 Coolbellup shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Coolbellup has an educated workforce with significant representation in essential services sectors.
-The unemployment rate was 6.2% as of the past year, with estimated employment growth of 4.1%.
+Coolbellup has a highly educated workforce with significant representation in essential services sectors.
+The unemployment rate was 6.0% as of September 2025, with an estimated employment growth of 3.8% over the past year.

 Frequently Asked Questions - Employment